What Makes a Good Slot Site?

 - A big percentage bonus offer.
 100% is pretty standard for a slots welcome offer but some sites offer 150%, 200% or even more.

-- The inclusion of bonus slot spins in the welcome offer, especially if they are on a game other than the ubiquitous Starburst or Fluffy Favourites
+- The inclusion of bonus slot spins in the welcome offer, especially if they have a spin value of more than 10p or they are on a game other than the ubiquitous Starburst, Book of Dead or Fluffy Favourites

 - No Wagering – these sites give out free spins instead of deposit bonuses, paying all winnings in cash with no playthrough requirements.